Selecting a Selenium Grid infrastructure in an enterprise

-Enterprises in the banking, insurance and medical field often have strong limitations in giving external access to their systems – making it impossible in many cases to use cloud providers.
+Large organization as well as enterprises in the banking, insurance and medical field often have strong limitations in giving external access to their systems – making it impossible in many cases to use cloud providers.

 Also with cloud based solutions, operations and maintenance lie outside of the organization, resulting in a lack of control over how infrastructure is built, security, performance aspects, resource sharing, monitoring options, etc.

 In many cases, cloud providers have a central data center.
 Depending on the location of the cloud provider’s infrastructure and the distance to the customer’s environment (CI, application under test), network latency can have an impact on the performance of tests.
 Each Selenium command requires a full roundtrip from the client to the server and back.
 If the customer infrastructure and the servers of the cloud provider are geographically far apart the network latency can drastically increase the test execution time.

 The price for cloud solutions often scale linear with the number of tests and the concurrency of tests.
 Enterprise subscriptions are also offered.
 However even with enterprise licenses, cloud based solutions often have limitations with regards to scalability and parallel / concurrent test runs.

 These limitations should be taken into account and clarified with the vendors, as they can impact the overall goal for fast feedback cycles.